CarletonU-COMP2406-W2013/QuakeLake/docs/Dependencies.md

 Cookie:

-Cookie module, used for session management.
+Cookie module, used for cookie parsing and serialization.
+License: The MIT License